Now that you've signed up with Bookwhen, it's time to get started with adding events to your schedule by creating your first entry!

 Private booking password - Set a password that will restrict entering the booking process on this entry.
 This is useful for administering private events.

-By clicking on View deletion information and then Delete this entry you can remove the entry you are working on and start again.
-This may come in handy later when you edit an entry if you cancel events or simply wish to tidy up your schedule page.
+You can remove the entry you are working on and start again by selecting Delete this entry.
+This action may come in handy later if you cancel events or wish to tidy up your schedule page.

-Once you are satisfied with your entry click on Save changes and view your entry on your Schedule page.
+Once you are satisfied with your entry, select Save and view your entry on your Schedule page.